dungba88/caffe-python3-install/README.md

-# install Caffe with Python3 on Ubuntu 17.04
+# install caffe with python3 on ubuntu 17.04

 This document is to help people struggling with installing Caffe on Python3 and Ubuntu 17.04